Miami Slice in Miami

 What did the most recent inspection of Miami Slice in Miami find?

-Miami Slice in Miami was most recently inspected on September 4, 2025 with 14 violation(s), including 1 high-priority violation(s).
-Disposition: Inspection Completed - No Further Action.
+Miami Slice in Miami was most recently inspected on June 3, 2026 with 11 violation(s), including 1 high-priority violation(s).
+Disposition: Warning Issued.

 Has Miami Slice in Miami ever been shut down?